Children’s

 - Learn and do a new knee bounce rhyme.

-- Readers have 8 weeks (June 6 – July 30) to read 10 minutes a day/ 5 days each week to their child.
+- Readers have from June 8 to August 1 to read (or be read to) 10 minutes each day.
 There are three reading destinations this year, one every two weeks (100 minutes per challenge).

 - You may use board books (BB), picture books (E), Easy Readers (JE), or even the same book over and over again.